Firefly-Automation/homebridge-firefly/README.md

+# Credits

+This plugin was forked from the [Home Assistant HomeBridge plugin](https://github.com/home-assistant/homebridge-homeassistant)

-# Home Assistant for Homebridge
+# Firefly for Homebridge

-Control your accessories from [Home Assistant](http://home-assistant.io) with Siri and HomeKit.
+Control your accessories from [Firefly](http://github.com/Firefly-Automation) with Siri and HomeKit.
 Set it up and poof, all of your supported accessories will be instantly controllable via Siri.

 ## Device Support

-Home Assistant is a home automation platform already, so this plugin aims to just expose your devices in a way that you can control them with Siri.
+Firefly is a home automation platform already, so this plugin aims to just expose your devices in a way that you can control them with Siri.
 While you can integrate your accessories into HomeKit for automations, the goals of this plugin are strictly to allow Siri to be a frontend for your accessories.

-When you set up the Home Assistant plugin, all you have to do is point it at your Home Assistant server.
+When you set up the Firefly plugin, all you have to do is point it at your Firefly server.
 The plugin pulls all your devices and exposes them automatically.
 Easy peasey.

 Here's a list of the devices that are currently exposed: